 Real Estate vs Stocks

-The primary goals of a passive investor are to build wealth while also drawing regular income from investments.
+The primary goals of a passive investor are to build wealth while also drawing a regular income from investments.
 Ideally, the investor will not have to deal with the routine stressors associated with hands-on investing activities and can simply enjoy a steady stream of returns.
-Two of the more popular options available for passive investing are income-producing properties and divided-paying stocks.
+Two of the more popular options available for passive investing are income-producing properties and dividend-paying stocks.